 "Most women don't realize it, but an important factor in a woman's career choice is how easy or difficult it is to find a husband," said Kristina Durante, assistant professor of marketing at the UTSA College of Business.
 "When a woman's dating prospects look bleak — as is the case when there are few available men — she is much more likely to delay starting a family and instead seek a career."

 As part of the study, researchers examined the ratio of single men to single women across the country and found that as bachelors became scarce, the percentage of women in high-paying careers increased.
-[10 Business You Didn't Know Were Started by Women]

 The researchers also studied women on college campuses, requiring them to read one of two news articles about the student population.
 When women read that there were fewer men than women on campus, they became more motivated to pursue ambitious careers rather than start a family.